Body Moves - Teaching the Pilates Method

 Employer: Independent Pilates Instructor

-I was also interested in formulating my own Pilates-based movement series based on spirals that eventually turned into my honors thesis.
-Establishing an internship at Anderson Pilates the summer between my sophomore and junior years allowed me to accomplish both of these items, as well as learning the ins-and-outs of studio ownership.
+I was also interested in formulating my own Pilates-based movement series based on spirals which eventually turned into my honors thesis.
+Establishing an internship at Anderson Pilates the summer between my sophomore and junior years, allowed me to accomplish both of these items, as well as learning the ins-and-outs of studio ownership.